Kyle Shanahan: Houston Texans

 In 2006, Shanahan was hired by Gary Kubiak to serve as wide receivers coach for the Houston Texans.
 Kubiak had previously served as offensive coordinator under Mike Shanahan with the Broncos.
 At the time, Kyle Shanahan was the youngest position coach in the NFL.
-A season later, Shanahan received another promotion to become the Texans quarterback coach.
+The following season, Shanahan received another promotion to become the Texans quarterback coach.
 In 2007, he had also been offered to become offensive coordinator at the University of Minnesota, where former Broncos assistant Tim Brewster just became head coach.
 Shanahan declined, citing his decision to be an NFL coach.
-Shanahan was immediately dealt as the frontrunner for the vacant offensive coordinator position after Mike Sherman had left the Texans to take over as head coach at Texas A&M University.
+Shanahan was immediately considered the frontrunner for the vacant offensive coordinator position after Mike Sherman had left the Texans to take over as head coach at Texas A&M University.

 On January 11, 2008, Shanahan was officially promoted, becoming the youngest coordinator in the NFL, being more than three years younger than Josh McDaniels of the New England Patriots.
+Despite his lack of experience, Shanahan found near instant success overseeing an NFL offense.
+The Texans finished their 2008 season third in yards per game.
+This reflected the individual success of his top offensive players that year.
+The Texans' starting quarterback Matt Schaub led the league in passing yards, and wide receiver Andre Johnson led the league in receiving yards.